shiv-365/ZCW-Parsing-JerkSON/README.md

 I also expect you to report on how many exceptions you saw while parsing the data.

 GOOD LUCK ZIPCODERS!!!!
-My the Odds be ever in your favor!!!!
+May the Odds be ever in your favor!!!!